nhtlongcs/time-series-visualizer/README.md

 You can know data value through shades of color 🔥

-For example, in the above gif, simulate data from the countries to view the COVID-19 recover cases of the world from real data.
+For example, in the below gif, simulate data from the countries to view the COVID-19 recover cases of the world from real data.
 The larger the cases are, the darker the color is

 ![render_gif](sample/render.gif)